a tale of two pastas pastas with bolognese&pesto, fennel salad and tiramisu

 Tiramsu is relatively easy to make but a bit fiddle-y.
 Always a good option to buy a good one at a local Italian store or find some Italian cookies, biscotti, and serve with gelato or a sorbet.

 This salad is extremely simple and full of flavor.
 The fennel is what makes it so good….well the fennel and really tossing the salad with seasoning.
-I find salads are often not dressed properly which is what makes a big difference.
-Make sure you taste it before serving and add more salt, lemon or olive…
+I think the key to a good salad is in the dressing.
+You really have to toss the salad to make sure all the flavors are evenly and well…

 Fresh basil has such a strong, wonderful fragrance.
 It fills a room with its aroma and just begs to be put into some amazing dish.
-Making a fresh pesto, which can be frozen (by not adding cheese) or stored in the refrigerator with a little layer of olive oil as a preservative (for about one…
+Liguria is a region in northwestern Italy where the most famous basil is grown under DOP conditions (denominazione d’origine protetta, a set of standards protecting the integrity of the basil…

 The day before